aemonge/aemonge/cheatsheet.md

 ```

 ## Convolution Conv2D or Conv3D

 > Edge detection, use "MaxPooling" or "AvgPooling" to remove noise and make the output of the convolution more
 > focused on the data so zooming in the meaningful data and removing zeros.

 The output tensor formula is  `((W + 2P − K) / S)+1.`

-    - W is the input volume - The NxM matrix or tensor input.
+* W is the input volume - The NxM matrix or tensor input.
-    - P is the padding - The amount of tolerance and padding added for bigger kernels or strides
+* P is the padding - The amount of tolerance and padding added for bigger kernels or strides
-    - K is the Kernel size - The size of the filter kernel, the view if you want.
+* K is the Kernel size - The size of the filter kernel, the view if you want.
-    - S is the stride - The amount of pixels to move, use S=2 to half the output size.
+* S is the stride - The amount of pixels to move, use S=2 to half the output size.

 ### Pooling layer

 The output tensor formula is `((W - K) / S) + 1`

-- Kernel size is basically the matrix where to apply the operation (max, avg, etc..)
+* Kernel size is basically the matrix where to apply the operation (max, avg, etc..)

-### 💡 Thoughts
+### 💡Neural networks thoughts

 Hey Chat, so Convolutional Neural Networks are great detecting features in images.
 So if we want to create a network for flower classification, we should use some Convolutional layer, so that it can learn to distinguish features that make any flower a specific kind.
 But this got me thinking, shouldn't I initially train the network simply to recognize or not ( binary classification ) and one is trained, add convolutional layer to such a network and freezing the initial layer which have already distinguish the features that make a flower.